OutSystems/docs-product/src/develop/security/end-user-manage/classify-internal-users.md

 ## Check the total number of Internal/External Users

-You can check the current usage of Internal and External Users — both the total number of each end-user type and their distribution per User Provider — for a given environment in Service Center.
+You can check the current usage of Internal and External Users — both the total number of each end user type and their distribution per User Provider — for a given environment in Service Center.

 To check the number of Internal/External Users do the following: